-Goop, new to London, is already being investigated by U.K. regulators
+Goop, new to London, is already being reported to U.K. regulators

 Goop is known to make big, albeit questionable, claims about the items it sells.
 Lest we forget the company’s rose quartz vaginal stone, which promised insanely specific health benefits when it was just a rock that women could put into their private parts.
 Goop agreed to pay $145,000 in a recent settlement over the marketing for that product.

 Now people are looking into other claims the company has made.
-For example, one supplement Goop sells targets pregnant women and claims to have 110% of the daily amount of Vitamin A they are supposed to get.
-Some health organizations, however, point out that pregnant women should avoid taking supplements with Vitamin A.
+For example, according to the complaint, one supplement Goop sells targets pregnant women and claims to have 110% of the daily amount of Vitamin A they are supposed to get.
+Some health organizations, however, point out that pregnant women should avoid taking supplements with Vitamin A. (Update: Goop disputes this claim; see the statement below.)

 Goop has been trying to enter into the U.K. market.
 It launched a pop-up store in London as well as a European website.
 This move from the watchdogs indicates that some Europeans may not be so interested in Goop-ing.

-Note: Update: Goop has provided me with this statement, from Dr. Susan Beck, Goop’s SVP of science & research: